-Here are just a few ideas for how you and your family can celebrate Thanksgiving throughout the month!
+Here are just a few ideas for how you and your family can celebrate Thanksgiving!

 There are a lot of great ways to show your appreciation and thanks.
 Teach your children what being thankful looks like and lead by example.
 Start or end each day of November going around the table at supper sharing what you are thankful for.
 This is also a great family bonding activity.

 Write a note in your child’s lunch every day for school telling them why you are thankful or appreciative of them.
-If they don’t eat sack lunches, hide it in their take-home folder or simply send them on their way in the morning with a verbal message.
+If they don’t eat sack lunches, hide it in their take-home folder or simply share a verbal message.
 Thank you for helping me this morning.
 Thank you for packing your bag all by yourself.
 Thank you for listening to me.

-Hold a food drive at your school or workplace.
+Collect food items for those in need.
 This time of year can be hard on the homeless or needy.
 Collecting cans and dried goods for local food drives can lessen some of their burdens and is a great way to give back to the community.